-- Using a heavy pan, melt butter over low heat.
-Once it’s completely melted let it simmer for about 2 minutes.
+- Using a heavy pan, carefully heat butter on low.
+Once it’s completely melted let it simmer gently for about 2 minutes.

-- Remove from heat then skim the surface to remove the foam that has formed on top and discard.
+- Remove from heat then skim the surface with a spoon to remove the foam that has formed on top and discard.

 - Let sit for a few minutes (5 to 10) and allow it to cool a bit, this will give the milk solids time to settle on the bottom.

 - Next, slowly pour the golden liquid into a dish, making sure to leave the bottom milky layer behind.
 Discard the milky layer.

 - The golden liquid in the separate dish is clarified, use this for cooking or dipping with as desired.